The 3 Biggest Bombshells From the New Les Moonves Sexual Abuse Investigation

 Another massage therapist in Los Angeles named Deborah Kitay said that while she worked for Moonves for over a period of two years, he repeatedly propositioned her.
 “Every time I went in there for about a year and a half to two years, he would ask me to work higher up his leg in a way that was clearly sexual,” she said.
 Eventually she lied and told him that she was only interested in women, hoping that would stop his advances.

-In a statement to the New Yorker, Moonves acknowledged three of the encounters — he did not specify which — but insisted they were consensual.
+In a statement to the The New Yorker, Moonves acknowledged three of the encounters — he did not specify which — but insisted they were consensual.
 “In my 40 years of work, I have never before heard of such disturbing accusations,” he said.
 “I can only surmise they are surfacing now for the first time, decades later, as part of a concerted effort by others to destroy my name, my reputation, and my career.
 Anyone who knows me knows that the person described in this article is not me.”

 The CBS board of directors told the magazine that it “is committed to a thorough and independent investigation of the allegations, and that investigation is actively underway.”
 The CBS Corporation said it “takes these allegations very seriously,” and said the board’s investigation is “thorough” and “ongoing.”
 Meanwhile, Moonves is currently negotiating an exit package; according to reports, he stands to get as much as $100 million.